 To take part in Virtual Velo™ , please click on the Register Now button.
-This will let you set up a fundraising page, choose which distance you want to take part in (500 miles to Hamburg or 1,000 miles to Rome), and which hospital you want to support.
+This will let you set up a fundraising page, choose which distance you want to take part in (100 miles or the Marathon challenge), and which hospital you want to support.
 You can also add a photo, and say a bit about why you are cycling and supporting your hospital charity.
 Don't forget to link your chosen fitness app to your page (see "How do I link my fitness app" FAQ).

 Once you have set up your Virtual Velo™ challenge page, you can link your chosen fitness app to the page so that all your rides will automatically be uploaded and can be shared with your friends and colleagues.
 You can link up Strava, MapMyRide and Fitbit.
 Please follow this link to get instructions on how to link up your app.

 No. You can take part in Virtual Velo™ at any age as part of a family group.

 Registration for Virtual Velo opened in April, and the challenge will last for a full three months, giving you plenty of time to clock up your mileage.
 Once you’ve registered, all your miles will count!

 No. Every penny counts and we will be extremely grateful for anything that you raise.

 The more money we raise together, the more we will be able to do to support our incredible NHS Superheroes.

 All riders that complete their 100 mile or Marathon Challenge and raise over £100 will receive a special Virtual Velo™ medal!